Linux fdisk command

 fdisk -s partition...

 The device is usually /dev/sda, /dev/sdb, etc. A device name refers to the entire disk.
 Old systems without libata (a library used inside the Linux kernel to support ATA host controllers and devices) make a difference between IDE and SCSI disks.
-In such cases the device name will be /dev/hd* (IDE) or /dev/sd* (SCSI).
+In such cases, the device name is /dev/hd* (IDE) or /dev/sd* (SCSI).

 The partition is a device name followed by a partition number.
 For example, /dev/sda1 is the first partition on the first hard disk in the system.

-An IRIX/SGI-type disklabel can describe 16 partitions, the eleventh of which should be an entire `volume' partition, while the ninth should be labeled `volume header'.
-The volume header will also cover the partition table, i.e., it starts at block zero and extends by default over five cylinders.
+An IRIX/SGI-type disklabel can describe 16 partitions, the eleventh of which should be an entire 'volume' partition, while the ninth should be labeled 'volume header'.
+The volume header also covers the partition table, i.e., it starts at block zero and extends by default over five cylinders.
 The remaining space in the volume header may be used by header directory entries.
 No partitions may overlap with the volume header.
-Also do not change its type or make some filesystem on it, since you will lose the partition table.
+Do not change its type or make some filesystem on it, as you would lose the partition table.
 Use this type of label only when working with Linux on IRIX/SGI machines or IRIX/SGI disks under Linux.

-In a DOS-type partition table the starting offset and the size of each partition is stored in two ways: as an absolute number of sectors (given in 32 bits), and as a Cylinders/Heads/Sectors triple (given in 10+8+6 bits).
-The former is OK; with 512-byte sectors this will work up to 2 TB.
+In a DOS-type partition table, the starting offset and the size of each partition is stored in two ways: as an absolute number of sectors (given in 32 bits), and as a Cylinders/Heads/Sectors triple (given in 10+8+6 bits).
+The former is OK; with 512-byte sectors, this works up to 2 TB.
 The latter has two problems.
 First, these C/H/S fields can be filled only when the number of heads and the number of sectors per track are known.
 And second, even if we know what these numbers should be, the 24 bits that are available do not suffice.
 DOS uses C/H/S only, Windows uses both, Linux never uses C/H/S.